top of page

 Mosquitoes like this tug at the loose strings of your soul

-That’s when they came.
-They’d show up out of nowhere like a squadron of Messerschmitts suddenly appearing over London.
-One second, you’re in the free.
-The next, they’re buzzing around your face, biting you through your fishing pants.
-They’d crawl up inside the hood of your rain jacket that you’d pulled tight to keep the little bastards out.
 They’d buzz around your ears, making you dance and dart.
 Imagine four anglers waiting for a canoe ride at the end of a portage, jumping around and swatting themselves in some twisted Northwoods version of the Funky Chicken.
 These Canadian mosquitoes were ruthless.
 “There must be 50 of them on your back,” my fishing buddy Mark Taylor said to me as we got in the boat at the end of an amazing day of fishing.

 “Well, for the love God, get them off!”